saltyorg/docs/docs/reference/guides/rclone-remote-encrypted.md

           -1 2023-05-22 17:07:58        -1 encrypt
     ```

 16. repeat steps 2-15 with any other remotes you wish to apply encryption to.
+IMPORTANTNOTE: If you are creating multiple remotes to access the same files, use the same passwords with all of them.

-The name of this remote [`dropbox-crypt` in this case] is what you should enter in the rclone settings as you proceed with the install.
+The name of this remote [`dropbox-crypt` in this case] is what you should enter in the saltbox rclone settings as you proceed with the install.